3 days in Singapore is the perfect amount of time for a city getaway. Read on for places to add to your Singapore itinerary!

 Ready for one of the most underrated places in Singapore?
 The Little India Arcade is filled with trinkets, flowers, festival decorations, Indian pastries and dessert, fireworks (yes, seriously) and you can even get intricate Mehndi (henna) designs applied to your body.

-Wander around and take in the craziness – the place is buzzing!
+Wander around and take in the craziness – the place is buzzing and your senses will be completely overloaded (in a good way).

 4. Tan Teng Niah’s House in Little India